Powerlearnproject/se-day1-assignment-Bwibokev/README.md

 Explain what software engineering is and discuss its importance in the technology industry. is the process of designing, developing, testing, and maintaining software.
-Being that it involves creating softwares that can be used in customer facing, medical rsearch and institutional puposes I believe its a key component in economic boost, customer satisfaction and better equipoped learning foir students.
+Being that it involves creating softwares that can be used in customer facing, medical rsearch and institutional puposes I believe its a key component in economic boost, customer satisfaction and better equipoped learning for students.

 Identify and describe at least three key milestones in the evolution of software engineering.
 First computer program -the first computer program called the A-0 system programming